poximy/poximy/README.md

 #### I'm a Full-Stack Developer

 - 👨‍💻 I code in `.js`, `.ts`, `.py`
-- 💻 Frameworks I use are React, Svelte, FastAPI
+- 💻 Frameworks I use are React, Nextjs, Svelte, FastAPI & TailwindCSS
 - ⭐️ Working on some side projects based on Web Development
 - 📚 I’m currently learning algorithms & data structures